 Comments also dipped by three on average after Instagram began hiding ‘likes’.
 Perhaps this is in line with the correlation between those who ‘like’ a post, may also be more inclined to comment?

-We need to establish that these results are based on a very small sample size.
+Like any good blog disclaimer, we need to establish that these results are based on a very small sample size.
 Also, this case study doesn’t account for variable factors that come in to play with respect to Instagram posts’ performance.
 For example, a particular post during the pre-Instagram hiding ‘likes’ period may have been posted at a sub-optimal time and/or the subject matter greatly differed from previous posts.

 Because there is a small sample size, an account that deviates quite significantly from others can skew the results.
 However, average numbers were used in effort to reduce the amount of ‘noise’ in the data.

 These results seem to indicate that the desired effect is in place.
 ‘Likes’ always seemed to be a vanity metric, too often inflated by purchasing and/or other workarounds aimed at gaming Instagram’s algorithm.
 Here are some more thoughts on how this case study’s findings may impact your account:

 Place increased emphasis on your accounts analytics.
 Our case study noted that our accounts received less ‘likes’ overall.
 However, the jury is still out on whether this is specific to our accounts or whether it may be a platform-wide consequence as a result of the feature.
 Because of this, it will be crucial to monitor your Instagram Insights to determine if your deep level analytics are being impacted (such as: impressions, profile visits, demographics, etc.).
 If these are seeing decreases, it may be that your content no longer resonates with your target audience and you need to re-evaluate your social media strategy.